Community corrections programs provide an alternative to incarceration for clients referred to the program by the courts. Benefits include:

 In Denver there are 628 clients in residential beds, approximately 200 are classified as diversion offenders.
 These are offenders sentenced directly by the Denver District Court as an alternative to prison.
 These offenders typically are not eligible for probation sentences and community corrections is seen as a viable alternative to a prison sentence.

 The Denver Community Corrections Board oversees the acceptance and rejection criteria for all prospective offenders to be placed in the Denver Community Corrections program.
 There are 21 members of the Board, appointed by the Mayor and confirmed by ordinance.
-The Manager of Safety is responsible for oversight of board.
+The Executive Director of Safety's Office provides oversight of the Board.

 Division of Community Corrections